Chromecast guest mode allows your guests to cast to Chromecast without connecting to your WiFi network.

-- No Android screen mirroring even guest device runs KitKat 4.4.2 or later versions.
+Android screen mirroring is not supported in the guest mode even the guest device runs KitKat 4.4.2 or later versions.

 Do you have any questions on setting and using Chromecast guest mode?

-Please leave your questions, comments, and feedback in the comment box below, if you have any questions or get any problems on Chromecast guest mode.
+Please leave your questions, comments, and feedback in the comment box below, if you have any questions or get any problems with the guest mode.

 We will try to help you.

 For more Chromecast tutorial, you may check our Chromecast how-to guide page.